 - To receive notice of the outcome of the Title IX Grievance Process in writing (including the rationale for the outcome).

 - To receive notice of the discipline imposed by the administrative action (including the rationale for any disciplinary sanction).

 - To have the process and timeline for requesting an appeal of the administrative action and/or disciplinary sanctions explained.

-- To participate in an appeal of the Investigation’s findings and/or of the discipline imposed.
+- To participate in an appeal of the Title IX Grievance Process findings and/or of the discipline imposed.

-- To have an appeal conducted in a manner consistent with the processes outlined in the College’s policy.
+- To have an appeal conducted in a manner consistent with the processes outlined in the College’s procedure.

-- To be free from retaliation or intimidation for participating in the Investigation Process.
+- To be free from retaliation or intimidation for participating in the Title IX Grievance Process.